 You will not know until you ask.
 Before talking to your department chair, make sure your proposal supports at least one of the college priorities OR aligns with the college's core values.
 If it is still unclear to you whether your grant meets one or both criteria, contact the grant development coordinator for assistance.

 What if I have a great idea for a project but no idea who might be interested in funding it?

 First, check out the resources available on the Funding Opportunities page.
 There are several sources to choose from.
-If you are still coming up empty handed, contact the grant development coordinator for assistance.
+If you are still coming up empty handed, contact the director of grants for assistance.
 The Foundation office can help you research appropriate funding sources for a specific project idea.